 Likewise, we propose a system that gives businesses under investigation a chance to offer commitments and guarantees during the investigation, which could greatly speed up the restoration of damages.

-During 2017 we will continue with the communication campaign to promote the application of the leniency programme as a legal tool to combat cartels, publicising the guidelines and the promotional video.
+During 2018, we will continue with the communication campaign to promote the application of the leniency programme as a legal tool to combat the cartels, publicising the guidelines and the promotional video.

-Our communication and promotion strategy of competition for 2017-2018 contemplates:
+Our strategy of communication and promotion of competition for 2018–2019 includes:

-- continuing the dissemination of a bimonthly competition bulletin in Spanish and English;
+• continuing the dissemination of a trimonthly competition bulletin in Spanish and English;

-- continuing with the implementation of an interactive online price table on the seafood market;
+• continuing with the implementation of an interactive table of online prices in the seafood market;

-- continuing with the project of creating an application for supermarkets to share prices with consumers when shopping;
+• continuing with the project of creating an application for supermarkets to share prices with consumers when they make purchases;

-- continuing to enter into cooperation agreements with the main purchasing entities of the government of Panama;
+• continuing to enter into cooperation agreements with the main purchasing entities of the government of Panama; and

-Our goals to improve the effectiveness of the law enforcement in the 2017-2018 period are as follows:
+Our objectives to improve the effectiveness of the application of the law in the period 2018–2019 are the following:

 We will redouble our efforts to strengthen market research, which has been weakened somewhat by the lack of information from the economic players as this is not required by law.
 We proposed a legislative modification in this regard, so these studies can be a true reflection of the situation in different sectors, which will serve as an important tool in the investigation of corrupt behaviour.